DISTRIBUTION – Over 39,000 online retail outlets

 Retail Book Distribution

-Retail book distribution.
 Books are sold to a retailer from the distributor.
 Overall, where books are returnable, retailers won’t pay for the books.
+This in turn could equate to you encountering a loss on those books.
 They use a specific time frame (60-90 days).
 Moreover, they can return whatever doesn’t sell.
 Not ideal for self publishers.

 Similarly, it’s all part of the industry if you want a chance to get your book on shelves.